miriamheiss/miriamheiss/README.md

 ### Hi there 👋

+My name is Miriam Heiss, and I am a beginner at R and RStudio!
+My pronouns are She/Her.
+I am an organist (of 5 years), and an ametuer seamstress.
+I like Marvel, Percy Jackson, and Taylor Swift.

 <!--
 **miriamheiss/miriamheiss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.